vjovanov/actormig/actor-migration.md

 ### Step 5 - Moving to the Akka Back-end

 At this point user code is ready to operate on Akka actors.
 Now we can switch the actors library from Scala to Akka actors.
-In order to do this configure the build to exclude the `scala-actors.jar` and the `scala-actors-migration.jar` and add the
+In order to do this configure the build to exclude the `scala-actors.jar` and the `scala-actors-migration.jar` and add the `akka-actor.jar`.
+The AMK is built to work only with Akka actors version 2.1 which are included in the Scala distribution and can be configured by these [instructions](http://doc.akka.io/docs/akka/current/intro/getting-started.html#Using_a_build_tool).
-TODO`akka-actor.jar`.

 After this change the compilation will fail due to different package names.
 We will have to change each imported actor from scala to Akka.
 Following is the non-exhaustive list of package names that need to be changed: